-V.i.
-Heterogeneity in Unemployment and Participation Cycles
+5.1 Heterogeneity in Unemployment and Participation Cycles

-To put the unevenness in the participation cycle across groups in context, we first consider cross-group differentials in the incidence and increases in unemployment over the business cycle.
-It is well known that these differentials are large.
-Columns " $\bar{u}$ " and " $\Delta u$ " in Table 1 confirm that groups with higher average unemployment rates tend to see larger increases in these rates during recessions as emphasized by Justin Wolfers in his discussion of Aaronson et al. (2019).
+To put the unevenness in the participation cycle across groups in context, we first consider crossgroup differentials in the incidence and increases in unemployment over the business cycle.
+It is well known that these differentials are large.33 Columns " \bar{u} " and " Δu " in Table 1, confirm that groups with higher average unemployment rates tend to see larger increases in these rates during recessions as emphasized by Justin Wolfers in his discussion of Aaronson et al. (2019).
 This is true for men, workers 16-24 years old, workers with less formal education, and Black and Hispanic workers.

-Chart 9 plots the cyclical run ups and declines in unemployment rates by business cycle for all groups by topic.
+Figure 11 plots the cyclical run ups and declines in unemployment rates by business cycle for all groups by topic.
 It shows that those groups that see large increases in their unemployment rates at the onset of recessions tend to see steep declines in their unemployment rates in expansions.
 The question relevant for our analysis, of course, is to what extent these improvements in unemployment rates translate into upward pressures on participation rates.
-As we discussed in the previous section, what is crucial for the transmission of improvements in job-loss and job-finding to increases in the participation rate is the attachment wedge (Chart 10).
+As we discussed in the previous section, what is crucial for the transmission of improvements in job-loss and job-finding to increases in the participation rate is the attachment wedge.
 Table 1 also reports the average attachment wedge, as well as average participation rates, for the groups we analyze over our sample period.
 The attachment wedge is positive for all groups and those with higher participation rates tend to have lower attachment wedges.
-These positive attachment wedges
+These positive attachment wedges imply that the participation cycle results in procyclical pressures on the participation rate for all groups.